-- 1.4 A train driver's occupational psychological fitness will not usually be re-assessed once a train driving licence has been issued.
-However a train driver may need to have an additional occupational psychological fitness examination (or parts of such an examination) where the employer considers it necessary to check the driver still meets the conditions for holding a licence.
+- 1.4 Reg 17 provides operators with a legal obligation to monitor the health and wellbeing of their train drivers.
+A train driver's occupational psychological fitness will not usually be re-assessed once a train driving licence has been issued.
+However, a train driver may need to have an additional occupational psychological fitness examination (or parts of such an examination) where the employer considers it necessary to check the driver still meets the conditions for holding a licence.
 These circumstances may include where: - the employer considers it is necessary after either: - carrying out ongoing monitoring and management which has raised questions about the driver's fitness to drive; or - the driver tells their employer that they have concerns about their own health which calls into question their fitness to drive trains; - a GP or other doctor recommends that a recognised psychologist carries out a further examination - the driver has been involved in an occupational accident or there has been a period of absence following an accident involving other people; - a recognised doctor considers that the driver should undergo occupational psychological fitness examination; - any evidence raises concerns about occupational psychological fitness.